eahanson/related-files/README.md

 expected to be project-relative while paths that don't start with `/` are expected to be relative to the current file.

+### Root file path

+The only option currently supported is `projectRoot`, which if specified is prepended to any path that starts with `/`.

 ## Usage

 This repo contains Javascript code to parse annotations in a string, returning a list of `key`/`path` objects.